yadavtanmaya/introtogit/README.md

 # hactoberfestdtu
-hey, please enter your name below:
+hey, feel free to enter your name, i will try to merge your pull request as soon as possible :)

 Vishesh Jain